matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 HTTP response codes:

-- `201 Accepted` - rendezvous created
+- `201 Created` - rendezvous created
 - `403 Forbidden` - forbidden by server policy
 - `413 Payload Too Large` - the supplied payload is too large
 - `429 Too Many Requests` - the request has been rate limited

-HTTP response headers for `201 OK`:
+HTTP response headers for `201 Created`:

 - `Location` - required, the allocated rendezvous ID represented as a relative path
 - `X-Max-Bytes` - required, the maximum allowed bytes for the payload